peter716/Reinforcement_Learning/README.md

 - **Value Iteration**: An off-policy algorithm that iteratively updates the values assigned to each state to find the optimal policy.
 This method is robust and converges to the optimal policy and value function after a sufficient number of iterations.

 Both algorithms are implemented in Python using libraries such as NumPy for handling numerical operations efficiently.
+The algorithms are simulated on OpenAI Gym.